ArshanAlam/CTFs/authenticate/README.md

 Can you authenticate to this [service](auth) and get the flag?
 Connect with `nc 2018shell.picoctf.com 52918`.
 [Source](auth.c).

 ## Solution
 This was a format string vulnerability.
-Since the binary is not using ASLR, I used [radare2](https://github.com/radareorg/radare2) to find the address of the `authenticated` variable.
-I later discovered the `%n` format specifier writes the number of characters written so far to a signed int.
-This signed integer is passed in as a parameter.
+Since the binary is not using [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization), I used [radare2](https://github.com/radareorg/radare2) to find the address of the `authenticated` variable.
+I later discovered that the `%n` format specifier writes the number of characters written so far to a signed integer.
+This signed integer is passed in as a parameter to `printf`.
 So using radare2 I discovered that the input string is `11 words (32-bit words)` away from the stack pointer.
 Thus I crafted an input string that would write, the number of characters written so far, to the `authenticated` integer.

 Since the `authenticated` integer would no longer be zero, then `!authenticated` would evaluate to `true`.